 In order to solve such problems, we have to decide a policy once.

 And if you use a system called majority voting, you can decide once.

 In this way, the majority vote emphasizes “deciding”.

-It is important for the minority to follow the decision of the majority
+It is important for the minority to submit to the decisions of the majority

 However, when you decide things by majority vote, you will always be shouted out, “Respect the opinions of the minority!” or “Don’t eliminate the opinions of the minority!“

 Certainly, I think it is necessary to respect the opinions of the minority.

 But shouldn’t we have to respect the opinions of the majority more than that?

 When thinking about a problem for which we don’t know the correct answer, I think it’s conceited to take the attitude that “my idea is absolutely correct”.